elgalu/docker-selenium/README.md

     docker pull elgalu/selenium:2.53.0g

-#### 2. Use this image
+### 2. Use this image

-##### e.g. Spawn a container for Chrome testing:
+#### e.g. Spawn a container for Chrome testing:

-    CH=$(docker run --rm --name=ch -p=127.0.0.1::24444 -p=127.0.0.1::25900 \
+    CH=$(docker run --rm --name=CH -p=127.0.0.1::24444 -p=127.0.0.1::25900 \
         -v /e2e/uploads:/e2e/uploads elgalu/docker-selenium:local)

-Note `-v /e2e/uploads:/e2e/uploads` is optional in case you are testing browser uploads on your webapp you'll probably need to share a directory for this.
+*Note:* `-v /e2e/uploads:/e2e/uploads` is optional in case you are testing browser uploads on your WebApp, you'll probably need to share a directory for this.

 The `127.0.0.1::` part is to avoid binding to all network interfaces, most of the time you don't need to expose the docker container like that so just *localhost* for now.

 I like to remove the containers after each e2e test with `--rm` since this docker container is not meant to preserve state, spawning a new one is less than 3 seconds.
-You need to think of your docker container as processes, not as running virtual machines if case you are familiar with vagrant.
+You need to think of your docker container as processes, not as running virtual machines in case you are familiar with vagrant.

-A dynamic port will be binded to the container ones, i.e.
+A dynamic port will be bound to the container ones, i.e.

     # Obtain the selenium port you'll connect to:
     docker port $CH 4444